scalawithcats/scala-with-cats/src/raw/foldable/cats.md

   values.foldLeft(0)(_ + _)
 ```

 In practice, we don't need to worry about this distinction.
 It's a feature!
-We call the method we want, and the compiler uses a `Foldable` if necessary to ensure our code works as expected.
+We call the method we want and the compiler uses a `Foldable` when needed
+to ensure our code works as expected.
 </div>

 ### Exercises